crisweber2600/animated-guide/README.md

 to model different drive contents.
 - New orchestration scenarios demonstrate how multiple providers work together.

+## Codex Tasks
+Run `codex tasks` to list available tasks.
+Key ones include:
+- `install-dotnet-9` to install the required SDK
+- `restore` and `build` for setup
+- `test` to run the suite with coverage
+- `register-azure-app` and `register-google-app` to configure credentials

 ## CLI Hints
 - Use `--out` to export CSV results via CsvHelper.